BritishPandaChick/disney-codes/log.md

 - Do not add Bootstrap to day four project!
 Will be using the project to practice Flexbox.

 **Link(s) for the day's work:** [30 Days, 30 Sites tourist attraction](https://github.com/BritishPandaChick/30sites-tourist-attraction)

+## Day 23: July 27, 2019
+**What I Did Today:** Started to set up 30 Days, 30 Sites product website.
+Created new stylesheets.
+Began adding HTML code for header, footer, navigation and some of the website sections.

+**Day Summary:** Today was all about setting up for the project and getting everything ready.
+This mean setting up the Github repo, organizing CSS folders, getting all the links needed to make this project and more.
+I'm not using Bootstrap on this project and am going to instead use Flexbox.
+Right now the focus is on getting the HTML on the page.
+The challenge with this website is trying to figure out what Mr. Gold would want on his website.
+I started looking at a couple of examples to get an idea of what to possibly put.
+So far I'm planning on using the images from the round one version of the site but it is hard knowing what to put on the website since he's a mysterious character on the show so I'm going to look at a few real life examples to see how to model this website for Mr. Gold.

+**Tomorrow's List:**
+- Add more li tags for navigation bar if possible.
+- Add sections in main tag.
+Add a section note from the Golds, images from the round one version, and an image of the building location.
+Possibly add a section about Mr. Gold and find image for Mr. Gold.
+- Look at more examples of pawnbroker websites to get an idea what else might be on the website.
+- Think about adding JavaScript to this website.

+**Link(s) for the day's work:** [30 Days, 30 Sites](https://github.com/BritishPandaChick/30sites-product-site)